Kinto/kinto/docs/api/index.rst

   strict equality.
 Previous versions would allow requests if they seemed to be more recent than the current version.
 - ``If-Match`` now raises ``412`` if a record doesn't exist.
-- À |status-409| error response is now returned when some backend integrity constraint is violated (instead of |status-503|).
+- A |status-409| error response is now returned when some backend integrity constraint is violated (instead of |status-503|).

 1.14 (2017-01-11)